mpi-sws-rse/jmc/src/main/java/org/example/runtime/runtime.md

 #### RANDOMIZED SCHEDULING

 The `pickNextRandomThread()` method represents the implementation of Random Scheduling within the `SchedulerThread` class.
 When the `SchedulerThread` is initiated, there are at least one and at most two threads concurrently running.
 Throughout the entire execution of the user program, the `SchedulerThread` remains active.
 Upon initiation in `run()` method, it enters an idle loop, awaiting a "wait request" from a user program thread via the `RuntimeEnvironment` class.
 A thread makes this request when it encounters its next instruction to :

 * Start another thread,
 * Completes its execution,
 * Enter a monitor object,
 * Wait to join over another thread,
-* Reads or writes a variable.
+* Reads or writes a variable,
+* An assert statement has been executed and it failed.

 Upon receiving such requests, the `SchedulerThread` exits the idle loop and undergoes a synchronization phase to ensure that the requesting thread is in a wait state before entering the scheduling phase.
+Next, the `SchedulerThread` checks the `assertFlag` to see if an assert statement has been executed and failed.
+If so, the `SchedulerThread` terminates the user program execution.
+If the flag is not set, the `SchedulerThread` enters the scheduling phase.
 During the scheduling phase, it examines the reason for the wait request.
 If the request is due to a thread wanting to finish, or a read or write operation, it calls the `pickNextRandomThread()` method.

 However, if the request is due to other reasons,  the `SchedulerThread` handles it differently.
 If the reason is due to a thread start request the `SchedulerThread` always calls the start() method of that thread.
 As a recall, when the `SchedulerThread` wants to run a thread, it notifies it by calling the notify() method over it's lock object.
 A thread that is ready to start but has not waited on a lock object cannot be notified at all.
 To address this scenario, when the `SchedulerThread` identifies that a wait request is due to the start of a thread, it always selects that thread to run by calling its start method, before returning to its idle loop.
 The newly started thread, modified beforehand by the `instrumentor` package, begins with a wait request as its first instruction.
 Upon executing this instruction, the `SchedulerThread` re-enters its scheduling phase to select a random thread for the next run.